Is Film School Worth It?

 who don’t even get to this point.

-Many grads initially accept some entry-level position
+Many grads initially accept entry-level positions

 It is extremely common for graduates to eventually